aplteam/Tatin/docs/SemanticVersioning.md

 `1.2.3` is "better" than  `1.2.2` but also "better" as `1.2.3-beta1` of course.

-Information after the hyphen is restricted to ASCII characters and digits until a dot (`.`)or a plus (`+`) is detected.
+Information after the hyphen is restricted to ASCII characters and digits until a space or a plus (`+`) is detected.

+The plus (`+`) is used to separate an (optional) build number from the other parts of a version number.

 ### Build numbers

-After {majow}-{minor}-{patch} you may add the optional build number.
+After {major}-{minor}-{patch} you may add the optional build number.
 Build numbers _do not_ participate in establishing prevalence and are therefore ignored by Tatin when compiling the name of a package and/or a package ZIP file.

+I> That means that you cannot publish two packages that share the same group-name, package-name, major-no, minor-no and patch-no but have different build-numbers - they are the same as far as Tatin is concerned.

 A build number, when specified, needs to be separated by a `+` (recommended) or a `.` (deprecated).
-A build number may consist of digits and obly digits.
+A build number may consist of digits and only digits.

 Note that when there are more than three dots in the version number, then the first two dots are part of establishing major, minor and patch number while the last dot defines what is considered the build number.